galvan0806/python-api-challenge/README.md

 ## Challenge Description

 The challenge is made up of two sub-challenges.

+## WeatherPy
 The first hallenge WeatherPy obtains the weather from the OpenWeatherMap API for cities across the world.

- The second task, utilizes the data from the first sub_cahallenge as a CSV.
-The challange locates hotels using the a Geoapify API for Cities to plan a vacation!

-## WeatherPy

 ### Temperature vs. Latitude Linear Regression Plot